How to Improve Your Credit Score as a Parent (Step-by-Step)

 If collections are involved, paying them off or negotiating a settlement can help reduce future lender concerns, even if the item remains on your report for a period of time.

-Many families see meaningful progress within a year when they focus on on-time payments and controlled balances.
-Small, reliable actions month after month create measurable change.
+Many families see meaningful progress within a year when they focus on on-time payments and controlled balances — small, reliable actions month after month that create measurable change over time.

 Advanced Strategies That Can Boost Your Credit Score